Empirical Coordination of Quantum Correlations: Main Results - Classical Links

 Otherwise, if $\mathscr{S}_{\text{Isolated}}(\omega) = \emptyset$, then coordination is impossible. \end{corollary} In this case, coordination is only possible for a separable state $\omega_{ABC}$ such that $\omega_{AC}=\omega_A\otimes \omega_C$.

 \begin{remark} Notice that $B$ and $C$ can still be correlated.
 Given unlimited CR, it is clear that we may generate such a correlation.
 Even in the extreme case of no communication, we can generate $Y^n$ from a memoryless source, treat $Y^n$ as the CR element, and let $Z^n=Y^n$ (see discussion in \cite[Sec.
 III-B]{cuff2010coordination}).
 We have seen that CR does not affect the coordination capacity, and thus, the same rates can be achieved without CR.
-Further intuition is given in the discussion in Subsection~\ref{Section: CR}. \end{remark}
+Further intuition is given in the discussion in Subsection~\ref{Section: CR}. \end{remark} \begin{example} Consider the following qubit state,